ek234/Xv7/README.md

 # Report

+To run the code with different scheduling algorithms, we

 ## Scheduling Algorithm 1: FCFS

 + For the FCFS scheduler, we add a parameter `ctime` in the struct proc which stores the creation time in ticks of the process. ctime is set in the `allocproc` function.